-If you're here because your child has been diagnosed with Hypoxic-ischemic Encephalopathy (HIE), and you suspect that medical negligence may have played a role in your child's condition, we want you to know that you're not alone.
-At the Cerebral Palsy Lawyer Alliance, we understand the emotional and physical challenges of an HIE diagnosis, and we're here to support you through this difficult time.
+At the Cerebral Palsy Lawyer Alliance, we understand the emotional and physical challenges of an HIE diagnosis, and our network of personal injury attorneys is here to support you through this difficult time.

 What Is Hypoxic-ischemic Encephalopathy?